oneryalcin/lotus/docs/sem_map.rst

 Overview
 ----------
-This operato performs a semantic projection over an input column.
-The langex parameter specifies this projection in natural language.
+This operator performs a semantic mapping over input data using natural language instructions.
+It applies a user-defined instruction to each row of data, transforming the content based on the specified criteria.
+The operator supports both DataFrame operations and direct function calls on multimodal data.

 Motivation
 -----------
-The sem_map operator is useful for performing a row-wise operations over the data.
+The sem_map operator is useful for performing row-wise transformations over data using natural language instructions.
+It enables users to apply complex mappings, transformations, or analyses without writing custom code, making it ideal for tasks like content summarization, sentiment analysis, format conversion, and data enrichment.

-Example
+Basic Example
 ----------
 .. code-block:: python

     import pandas as pd
     import lotus
     from lotus.models import LM